 Broom or dust brush

+Mix up a batch of trisodium phosphate in water at the recommended dilution on the product's label.
+Some communities have outlawed TSP for environmental reasons, but products labeled as TSP alternatives work as comparably effective cleaning products.
 You can use ordinary dish soap in place of the TSP, but TSP will cleanse your decking and help degloss the surface before priming.

 You can use a special exterior bonding primer, also known as an adhesion primer, in place of the all-purpose acrylic primer.
 While more expensive, these primers establish a better foothold that will extend the performance of the porch paint.